7.2 release known issues#

 Known issues#

-• Intermittent system or application crash may be observed while running TensorFlow ResNet50 training workloads.
+• Intermittent errors or segmentation faults may occur while running JAX workloads.

 Multi-GPU configuration#